facebook/ThreatExchange/hasher-matcher-actioner/webapp/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+### Running the Webapp Locally
+Even when running the UI locally, the API will need to serve from a full instance of HMA.
+Follow the [Hasher-Matcher-Actioner README](https://github.com/facebook/ThreatExchange/blob/master/hasher-matcher-actioner/README.md) for details on how to spin up an instance.

+After deploying an instance, build and then start your instance locally.
+It may take a few refreshes, but you should be directed to the same login page as the one as the instance you deployed.
+If you haven't set up an account yet, see the note on how to do that in the [Hasher-Matcher-Actioner README](https://github.com/facebook/ThreatExchange/blob/master/hasher-matcher-actioner/README.md).

+Once you have done that, the pages you are served should match your local copy, and you can develop on the UI.

+### Lint and Formatting

 It also utilizes [eslint](https://eslint.org/) and [prettier](https://prettier.io/) configured in [.eslintrc.json](.eslintrc.json) and [.prettierrc.json](.prettierrc.json) respectively.
 (Both tools have code editor [integrations](https://prettier.io/docs/en/editors.html) that may be found helpful.)

 Please run the following checks/formating before submitting a PR.